pedrociccone/pedrociccone/readme.md

 ### About me :v:

-- Full Stack Web Developer student @ Cubos Academy
+:mortar_board: Full Stack Web Developer student @ Cubos Academy
-- :ar: :br: Argentinean living in Salvador, BR
+:house: Argentinean living in Salvador, BR
-- Passionate about travelling, learning new languages and getting to know new cultures
+:earth_americas: Passionate about travelling, learning new languages and getting to know new cultures
-- Interested in football, movies, music and books
+:mag: Interested in football, movies, music and books

 ### Reach me out! :point_down: